-Those unforgettable experiences inspired her pursuit of a career in law and health policy and to devote her professional life to individual choice and empowerment in healthcare.
-As a private attorney, counsel to an Oregon State Senate committee and a managed-care executive, she has championed initiatives that allow individuals a full range of choices and full agency in their healthcare decisions.
+In her early years, as a private attorney, staff to an Oregon State Senate committee and a healthcare executive, she championed initiatives that allow individuals a full range of choices and full agency in their healthcare decisions.

-Staffing the Oregon Senate Healthcare and Bioethics committee in 1991, Barbara assisted State Senator Frank Roberts in his hearing one of the first aid-in-dying bills in the nation.
+Staffing the Oregon Senate Healthcare and Bioethics committee in 1991, Barbara assisted State Senator Frank Roberts as he introduced one of the first aid-in-dying bills in the nation.
 Unfortunately, the committee never approved the bill and Roberts died of prostate cancer in 1993, suffering the kind of slow, painful death his bill sought to help people avoid.

 In 1994 Barbara co-authored and became one of three chief petitioners for the Oregon Death with Dignity Act.
 She served as spokesperson through two statewide campaigns and spent 10 years defending the nation’s first Death with Dignity law against attacks in both the judicial and legislative arenas.

-In 2008, Barbara served as senior advisor for the Washington State Death with Dignity ballot initiative voters approved by an 18-point margin.
+In 2008, Barbara served as a senior advisor for the Washington State Death with Dignity ballot initiative voters approved by an 18-point margin.
 Washington became the second state to permit aid in dying.
 In 2009, the Montana Supreme Court ruled in the landmark case brought by Compassion & Choices (Baxter v.
 Montana) it does not violate the state’s public policy for a physician to provide aid in dying to a mentally competent, terminally ill adult.
-In 2011 and 2013 Compassion & Choices defeated bills in Montana that would have voided their Supreme Court ruling and imposed harsh penalties on doctors for providing aid in dying.
 Under her leadership Compassion & Choices successfully championed the California End of Life Option Act in 2015.

 Barbara has been interviewed by all leading media outlets.
 She has testified before the U.S. Congress.
 She has spoken in hundreds of venues over the past twenty-five years.
 She is a seasoned traveler and tireless firebrand.